vars1ty/Linux-Fixes/README.md

 ## Discord is slow and laggy
 Don't use the official Discord client, nor the AUR hacky electron-upgraded ones.

-Instead, use [WebCord](https://github.com/ArmCord/ArmCord) which wraps around the web version of Discord, while also respecting your privacy, blocks certain trackers and has plugin-support.
+Instead, use [ArmCord](https://github.com/ArmCord/ArmCord) which wraps around the web version of Discord, while also respecting your privacy, blocks certain trackers and has plugin-support.

-> **Note**: There's also WebCord, but it tends to break after updates with weird errors, and it also doesn't have straight-forward support for themes nor plugins.
+> **Note**: There's also WebCord, but it tends to break after updates with weird errors, and it also doesn't have straight-forward support for plugins.
 ## Do I have to pass flags to every Electron application for it to run in Wayland?
 Yes and no.